 Services revenues are derived primarily from maintenance contracts, as well as professional services and training.
-Services revenues increased \$24.9 million, or 74.0%, for the three months ended June 30, 2016, and increased \$44 million, or 60.6%, for the six months ended June 30, 2016, compared to the same periods in 2015.
-The increase for the three and six months ended June 30, 2016 was primarily the result of the determination that Implied Maintenance Release PCS on Pro Tools 12 no longer exists, which results in (i) accelerated revenue recognition of existing maintenance contracts that were previously being recognized over a longer expected period of Implied Maintenance Release PCS rather than the contractual maintenance period and (ii) increasing conversion rates of new maintenance contracts into revenue, since new maintenance contracts are now recognized over their contractual term rather than a much longer period of Implied Maintenance Release PCS.
-The increases were partially offset by the previously discussed lower amortization of deferred revenues attributable to transactions executed on or before December 31, 2010.
+Services revenues decreased \$5.9 million, or 10.1%, for the three months ended March 31, 2017, compared to the same period in 2016.
+The decrease was primarily the result of the determination, during the three months ended March 31, 2016, that Implied Maintenance Release PCS on Pro Tools 12 no longer existed, which resulted in accelerated revenue recognition of existing maintenance contracts that were previously being recognized over a longer expected period of Implied Maintenance Release PCS rather than the contractual maintenance period.
+The previously discussed lower amortization of deferred revenues attributable to transactions executed on or before December 31, 2010 also contributed to the decrease.